Muscogee County Jail

 Special Operations Bureau

 Criminal Investigations / Felony Apprehension / Intelligence Bureau

 The Criminal Investigative / Felony Apprehension Units are responsible for providing Investigative and Fugitive apprehension services for Muscogee County, Georgia.
 Other responsibilities of this unit include but are not limited to the following: participation in the Columbus, Georgia United States Marshal's Office Ad Hoc Fugitive Task Force, assisting the Metro Narcotics Task Force, assisting all Federal and State Agencies, providing investigative assistance to the District Attorney's Office, conducting criminal internal investigations, proactive crime control functions, executive and dignitary protection.

 Special Operations consists of specialized teams that perform specific functions within the Muscogee County Sheriff's Office.
-All specialized teams are full service response Units that meet minimum level II standards under the National Incident Management Resource Typing System.
-Our canine services are inclusive of a Patrol/Narcotics Canine as well as a Explosive/Firearms Canine.
+All specialized teams are full-service response Units that meet minimum level II standards under the National Incident Management Resource Typing System.
+Our canine services are inclusive of a Patrol/Narcotics Canine as well as an Explosive/Firearms Canine.